-The top lever operates the locking bolt, which is hand fitted to the barrel lugs.
-Moving the top lever to the right unlocks the action and allows the shotgun to be loaded and unloaded.
+The top lever operates the locking bolt, which is hand fitted to the barrel lug.
+Moving the top lever to the right (or left on some left-hand versions) unlocks the action and allows the shotgun to be loaded and unloaded.

-It is not necessary that the top lever return to a completely centered position, nor should it be hanging over the right side or edge of the receiver tang as you look down on it.
+It is not necessary that the top lever return to a completely centered position, nor should it hang over the right side or edge (or left side or edge on some left-hand versions) of the receiver tang as you look down on it.
 Upon closing your gun, let the top lever snap into position to allow the top lever spring to return the top lever mechanism to the locked position.
-Do not retard its action with your thumb.
-Many shooters lightly push the top lever to the left after closing the breech.
+Do not inhibit its action with your thumb.
+Many shooters lightly push the top lever to the left (or right on some left-hand versions) after closing the breech.
 This operation is a quick method of assuring yourself that foreign matter has not interfered with the complete closure of the breech.